square/finch/docs/content/data/scope.md

 In client 1, the data ID is the same because it's the same data generator: @d(1)/trx for both SQL statements.
 Likewise for client 2: @d(2)/trx for both SQL statements.

-When client 1 runs its trx, @d(1)/trx returns a new value that is first used for its `SELECT`.
+When client 1 runs its trx, Finch calls @d(1)/trx once for the trx, and whatever value @d(1)/trx returns is used in both statements.
-When client 1 runs its `UPDATE`, which is in the same trx, @d(1)/trx returns the same value.
-This means the `SELECT` and the `UPDATE` get the same value for @id.

-When client 1 runs its trx again, then @d(1)/trx returns a new value and the cycle repeats.
+When client 1 runs its trx again, Finch @d(1)/trx  again, and the cycle repeats.
 The same happens for client 2.

 Trx scope is aptly named because it's how you can "share" (or "sync") generated data in the same trx.